SiddheshChoubey/Attendance-Marker_Face-Recognition/README.md

 ## 📌 Notes

 - Make sure your webcam is enabled.
-- Images of known faces must be placed in the `known_faces/` directory, each image named after the person it represents (e.g., `siddhesh.jpg`).
+- Images of known faces must be placed in the `known_faces/` directory, each image named after the person it represents.
 - Attendance will be logged in `attendancelog.csv`.

 ---